Douglas contributes to the following university blogs:

 My research work is in the areas of Kant, Nietzsche, hermeneutics, and philosophy’s relation to the arts, especially literature, fine art and wine.
 I have also written on hermeneutic issues in political theory.
-Current projects include a Nietzsche Dictionary for Bloomsbury-Continuum, a commissioned paper on early Nietzsche, and a book (co-authored with Ole Martin Skilleas of the University of Bergen) presenting a general theory of contextual aesthetics.
+Current projects include a book on expertise in aesthetics (with Ole Martin Skilleas of the University of Bergen).

 ‘Reading between the Minds’.
 Perspectives on Political Science.
 Vol 44.
 No. 3, June 2015.

 'Apollo and the problem of the unity of culture in the early Nietzsche'.
 In Nietzsche's Value as a Scholar of Antiquity.
 Eds.
 Anthony Jensen and Helmut Heit.
 Bloomsbury, 2014.

 'The Suicide and Rebirth of Religion: The Religious Character' for a volume of essays on Jenseits von Gut und Böse.
 Ed.
 Marcus Born.
 De Gruyter, 2014.

 ‘Categories and Appreciation’.
 The Journal of Value Inquiry.
 48:3.
 Sept.
 2014. (with Ole Martin Skilleas).